gavinshelley3/learning-node-express/lesson2/README.md

 export default App;

 ```
+Change the variable "myhostname" to your host URL.
 You can run this front end with:
 ```sh
 npm start
 ```